14-Day Food Itinerary for New Zealand

 Day 2 – Explore Auckland

 Either stay in the city or hop on a ferry to Waiheke Island to get your foodie fix in Auckland.
-Join a small-group wine tour of Waiheke Island (more info on Klook, Viator and Tripadvisor).
-Alternatively, stick to the city centre and do a tour specially designed for food enthusiasts with The Big Foody (on Viator and Tripadvisor).
+Join a small-group wine tour of Waiheke Island with Ananda Tours (find out more about tours, read reviews and book your experience on Klook and Viator).
+Alternatively, stick to the city centre and do a tour specially designed for food enthusiasts with The Big Foody.
 Get inspired with more activities using the list below.

 Food Experiences in Auckland

-- Tour Waiheke Islands’ wineries (more info on Klook, Viator and Tripadvisor)
+- Tour Waiheke Islands’ wineries with Ananda Tours (more info on Klook and Viator)

 - Treat yourself to fine dining following recommendations in the 10 Best Fine Dining Restaurants in Auckland